 Click the padlock icon at the bottom of the window to authenticate, then select the backup disk that you would like to use to restore.
 Click Restart.
 This will reboot the system from your backup and allow you to clone the backup onto your main hard drive.

 If you cannot change the startup disk using the Startup Disk Preference Pane (e.g. you are unable to boot from your original hard drive), hold down the Option key as you start up your Mac.
 Your backup disk should appear as a startup disk option in the Startup Manager.
 If you don't see your backup volume listed in the Startup Manager, see the Help!
 My clone won't boot! section of CCC's documentation for additional troubleshooting suggestions.

 Unless you're restoring just a handful of individual files, we recommend that you restore your backup to a freshly-formatted disk.
 See Preparing your backup disk for a backup of OS X for complete instructions on how to format the destination.
-Please note that this is especially important when restoring macOS High Sierra, and imperative if encryption is currently enabled on the destination.
-You must erase the whole APFS container if you're restoring the system!
+Please note that this is especially important when restoring macOS High Sierra and later.

 Open Carbon Copy Cloner